Discipline Priest Healing Spec, Builds, and Talents — Shadowlands 9.1

 - Level 50: Evangelism / Spirit Shell

 The talent setup below is a good starting point for dungeons.
-This build is your standard Mythic+ build, focused on Atonement healing.
-In situations where you are struggling to keep a tank alive, swapping Schism for Twist of Fate is an option.
+This build is your standard Mythic+ build.
 For more information on talent selection in Mythic+ content, please check out our M+ guide for Discipline Priest.

 - Level 25: Angelic Feather